freebsd/git_conv/checklist.md

 *  [1h] run fix_bogus_tags.sh
 *  [8h, but can start shortly after the conversion kicked off] run compare_branches.sh -k
   *  This requires sudo and likely doesn't work in the jail anyway, need to undo the mdconfig hack
+  *  Our just run the copy @home and compare final hashes for a quorum vote.
 *  [1h] git push
 *  **WE ARE LIVE**
 *  run gc --aggressive on the server repo